 Let me remind you of a few things:

-- While art/drawing/creating has always been my thing, I really don’t think it takes special talent to illustrate using this technique.
+- While art/drawing/creating has always been my thing, I really don’t think it takes a special talent to illustrate using this technique.
 You can do it!

 - I sped the video up by 900%.
 So basically, what looks like it happened really quickly actually took me over an hour.
 Slow and steady wins the race.

 - There is so much more to share with you about designing using Adobe Illustrator.
 I want to teach you all the things to encourage and empower you to try it!
-If you’ve ever had the desire (or need) to make graphics, illustrations, logos, collages, art prints, invitations, (the list goes on), you’ll love the Simplified Graphic Design classes.
+If you’ve ever had the desire (or need) to make graphics, illustrations, logos, collages, art prints, invitations, (the list goes on), you’ll love the Simplified Graphic Design class.